zenml-io/zenml/docs/book/advanced-guide/pipelines/step-order.md

 description: How to control the order in which steps get executed
 ---

-# Things to change

-- needs a reread

-# Older content

 By default, ZenML uses the data flowing between steps of your pipeline to determine the order in which steps get executed.
 The following example shows a pipeline in which `step_3` depends on the outputs of `step_1`